mone27/cv/Simone_Massaro_CV_nov_2024.typ

 #resume-item[
 Forest Research:
- - Developmet of algoritchmic model to identity trees in terrestrial point cloud
+ - Development of algorithmic model to identity trees in terrestrial point cloud
  - Design and implementation of pipeline for forest point cloud processing Software Engineering:
-  - Developmenet internal C++ library with Python bindings for point cloud processing
+  - Development internal C++ library with Python bindings for point cloud processing
   - Development pipeline for automated parallel processing of point clouds (custom python on ray backend, PostgreSQL database)
   - Development internal dashboard (Symphony)
-  - Maintainance on-premises and cloud infrastructure (Linux and Windows machines and Digital Ocean services) Data Science:
+  - Maintenance on-premises and cloud infrastructure (Linux and Windows machines and Digital Ocean services) Data Science:
  - Contribution to development of Deep Learning models for point cloud processing (semantic segmentation, instance segmentation and species classification)
  - Development ML models for quality control of the pipeline output